hphelion/documentation/cloudos/develop.quickstart-intro.md

 </pre>

 In the POST payload, use the following JSON to get a security token. **The values shown here are just examples.
-You must provide your username, password, and tenantName.**  Based on the information provided, Keystone will verify the roles and, if valid, return the token.
+You must provide your user name, password, project domain name, and project role name.**
+Based on the information provided, Keystone will verify the roles and, if valid, return the token.

 <pre>
 {
     "auth":{
-    "passwordCredentials":{
-    "username":"myusername",
-    "password":"mysecretpassword"
+        "identity": {
+            "methods": ["password"],
+            "password": {
+                "user": {
+                    "domain":{
+                         "name": "Default"
                      },
-    "tenantName":"AdminProject"
+                    "name": "admin",
+                    "password": "admin_pass"
                 }
             }
+        },
+        "scope": {
+             "project": {
+                    "domain": {
+                         "name": "Default"
+                     },
+               "name": "admin"
+              }
+        }
+    }
+}
 </pre>

+You can then include the returned token's value on the <code> ?/token=&lt;value> </code> query parameter with each REST call.

 ## Next Step